-In the interest of limiting the expenses of the Funds, NFA may from time to time waive some or its entire investment advisory fee or reimburse other fees for certain Funds.
-In this regard, NFA has entered into an expense limitation agreement with the Trust on behalf of certain of the Funds (the "Expense Limitation Agreement").
-Pursuant to the Expense Limitation Agreement, NFA has agreed to waive or limit its fees and to assume other expenses to the extent necessary to limit the total annual operating expenses of each class of each such Fund to the limits described below.
-The waiver of such fees will cause the total return and yield of a Fund to be higher than they would otherwise be in the absence of such a waiver.
+In the interest of limiting the expenses of the Fund, NFA may from time to time waive some or its entire investment advisory fee or reimburse other fees for the Fund.
+In this regard, NFA has entered into an expense limitation agreement with the Trust on behalf of the Fund (the "Expense Limitation Agreement").
+Pursuant to the Expense Limitation Agreement, NFA has agreed to waive or limit its fees and to assume other expenses to the extent necessary to limit the total annual operating expenses of each class of the Fund to the limits described below.
+The waiver of such fees will cause the total return and yield of the Fund to be higher than they would otherwise be in the absence of such a waiver.

-With respect to the Funds, NFA may request and receive reimbursement from the Funds for the advisory fees waived or limited and other expenses reimbursed by the Adviser pursuant to the Expense Limitation Agreement at a later date when a Fund has reached a sufficient asset size to permit reimbursement to be made without causing the total annual operating expense ratio of a Fund to exceed the limits that were in the Expense Limitation Agreement at the time NFA waived the fees or reimbursed the expenses.
-No reimbursement will be made to a Fund unless: (i) such Fund's assets exceed \$100 million; (ii) the total annual expense ratio of the class making such reimbursement is less than the limit set forth below; and (iii) the payment of such reimbursement is made no more than three years from the date in which the corresponding waiver or reimbursement to a Fund was made.
+Until at least April 30, 2022, NFA has agreed contractually to waive advisory fees and, if necessary, reimburse expenses (excluding fees paid to JPMorgan Chase Bank, N.A. ("JPMorgan") (as the Trust's sub-administrator) related to the SEC's Financial Reporting Modernization and Liquidity Risk Management Program Rules, as provided for in Amendment No. 10 to the Sub-Administration Agreement between JPMorgan and Nationwide Fund Management LLC dated July 1, 2018) in order to limit total annual fund operating expenses to 1.19% for Class II shares of the Fund.
+NFA may request and receive reimbursement from the Fund for the advisory fees waived or limited and other expenses reimbursed by the Adviser pursuant to the Expense Limitation Agreement at a later date when the Fund has reached a sufficient asset size to permit reimbursement to be made without causing the total annual operating expense ratio of the Fund to exceed the limits that were in the Expense Limitation Agreement at the time NFA waived the fees or reimbursed the expenses.
+No reimbursement will be made to the Fund 's assets exceed \$100 million; (ii) the total annual expense ratio of the class making such reimbursement is less than the limit set forth below; and (iii) the payment of such reimbursement is made no more than three years from the date in which the corresponding waiver or reimbursement to the Fund was made.
 Except as provided for in the Expense Limitation Agreement, reimbursement of amounts previously waived or assumed by NFA is not permitted.